M-earnest/docker_workshop/_sources/basics/quickstart.md

 Once you're logged in your build and tagged docker images can be pushed to the docker hub via the command line:
   `docker push your-cool-image`

-- additionally, it is possible to automatically build a container from a GitHub repository after pushing commits to a respective repo (note: both methods will be covered during the afternoon sessions)(delete due to neccessity of paid subscription?)
+- additionally, it is possible to automatically build a container from a GitHub repository after pushing commits to a respective repo (check the automatization lesson for more info)

-- image????

 ### Docker commands 101 - in depth